Lesson video

 Instructions to convert binary to decimal.

-Start with one on the right and double as you go from right to left.
+Write the multipliers over the bits, start with one on the right and double as you go from right to left.

 For each bit set to one, select its corresponding multiplier.

-The sum is the decimal number.
+Add up the selected multipliers, the sum is the decimal number.

-16 + 8 + 2 gives us 26 in decimal.
+16 plus eight plus two gives us 26 in decimal.

 Remember the boins?
 Let's do a quick check.

 What is the first step when converting binary to decimal?
-A, for each bit set to one, select its corresponding multiplier.
+A, For each bit set to one, select its corresponding multiplier.

 B, add up the selected multipliers.